The great debate: Hardtail vs. Full Suspension

 As one of Canyon's longest-serving full-suspension builds, the Lux range comes in a design honed for XC and marathon racing.
 The entire range features 110 mm of rear suspension travel and an ultra-lightweight carbon fibre frame rolling on 29-inch wheels.

-The entry point for this award winning platform is the Lux CF SL 6.0, starting at £2,699.
-While our top of the range Lux CF SLX 9.0 DT LTD meets the requirements of XC and marathon riders at the highest level.
+Our top of the range Lux CF SLX 9.0 DT LTD meets the requirements of XC and marathon riders at the highest level.
 With a total of 8 models to choose from, including frame-only options, the Lux range delivers some of the finest full-suspension options for XC riding and racing.

 What's the ideal wheel size for hardtail and full-suspension bikes?